-- GSA lab graduate teaching assistant: Alan Peterson.
+- GSA lab graduate teaching assistant: Justin Abel.

-- Textbook: Introductory digital image processing: A remote sensing perspective by Jensen, Prentice Hall Series in Geographic Information Science (3rd ed, 2005).
+- Textbook: Introductory digital image processing: A remote sensing perspective by Jensen, Prentice Hall Series in Geographic Information Science (4th ed, 2016).
+See book description.

 - Image-processing software: Idrisi is the most widely licensed raster-based GIS software in the world.
 It combines ease of use and low cost with surprisingly powerful analytical and image-processing capabilities.
 Idrisi is well suited for teaching and research based on remotely sensed datasets.

-This course will be taught in fall 2013.
+This course will be taught in spring semester 2017.
 Regular (on-campus) students should enroll through normal procedures.
 The course is also available for distance learning from Emporia State University.
 Off-campus students should enroll through the office of Distance Education (ES 775 XA).
 In order to receive university credit, students must be officially enrolled and must be in contact with the instructor for course materials and directions.
 This course is required for the graduate certificate in geospatial analysis.

 Primary Web Links